MDBench: Benchmarking Data-Driven Methods for Model Discovery: Datasets

-The incompressible Navier–Stokes equations model the motion of viscous fluids.
+The incompressible Navier-Stokes equations model the motion of viscous fluids.
 The \textit{NS Channel} dataset, adopted from \cite{langtangen2017solving}, simulates a liquid traveling through a 2D channel along the $x$ direction.
 The dynamics follow the system of equations

 where $\sigma (\mathbf{u}, p) = \mu \left ( \nabla \mathbf{u} + \left ( \nabla \mathbf{u} \right )^T \right ) - p \mathbf{I} $ denotes the stress tensor for a Newtonian fluid, $\mathbf{u}(x,y)$ represents the velocity field, $p(x,y)$ is the pressure field, $\rho = 1$ is density, and $\mu = 1$ is kinematic viscosity.
 The boundary conditions are: $\mathbf{u}(x,0)=\mathbf{u}(x,1)=0$, i.e., no velocity at the walls of the channel; $p(0,y)=8$ at the channel inflow, and, $p(1,y)=0$ at the channel outflow.